cchitsiang/awesome-stars/README.md

 - [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
 - [renancaraujo/axios-endpoints](https://github.com/renancaraujo/axios-endpoints) - Axios endpoints helps you to create a more concise endpoint mapping with axios.
 - [microsoft/vscode-pull-request-github](https://github.com/microsoft/vscode-pull-request-github) - GitHub Pull Requests for Visual Studio Code
-- [googleapis/nodejs-tasks](https://github.com/googleapis/nodejs-tasks) - Node.js client for Google Cloud Tasks: A fully managed service that allows you to manage the execution, dispatch and delivery of a large number of distributed tasks.
 - [facebook/flipper](https://github.com/facebook/flipper) - A desktop debugging platform for mobile developers.
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [codeaholicguy/wowcup](https://github.com/codeaholicguy/wowcup) - ⚽ 💻 The finest Worldcup 2018 CLI.